EU writes itself out of the Ukraine war peace drive

 However, EU leaders have noted they would give the European Commission a new mandate to continue working on the technical and legal fine tuning for a potential reparations loan, although it is difficult to see how an agreement could be established given the existing divisions and in view of Belgium’s remaining concerns about debt exposure, although some legal safeguards were reportedly developed by the Commission and seen positively in the December 18-19 debate.
 Belgium’s Prime Minister Bart De Wever had initially requested “uncapped guarantees” to protect the Belgian repository institution Euroclear against all Russian legal challenges to reclaim frozen assets.

-To fund the loan, EU member states will borrow in financial markets, against EU budgetary resources, and pay interest.
-The Commission said the loan ultimately provided to Ukraine would be free of interest charges from Brussels and explained that Kyiv would eventually repay using reparations cash from Moscow.
-Since there are no guarantees Russia will ever pay reparations for its invasion, it is possible the loan could be quietly converted to a grant by Commission bureaucrats in the future.
+To fund the loan, EU member states will borrow in financial markets, against EU budgetary resources, incurring interest.
+The Commission said the loan ultimately provided to Ukraine would be free of interest charges from Brussels and explained that Kyiv would eventually repay using Russian reparations funds.
+Since there are no guarantees Russia will ever pay reparations, it is possible the loan could be quietly recategorized as a grant by Commission bureaucrats in the future.

 Under a special arrangement, Hungary, Czechia and Slovakia have opted not to participate in the joint debt scheme, obviously scoring political points with Moscow.
 Hungary’s Prime Minister Victor Orban has repeated multiple times that Ukraine cannot win militarily and will have to make concessions for peace.